MarlinFirmware/Configurations/config/examples/Two Trees/Sapphire/readme.md

 ## Two Trees Sapphire Configurations

-This folder contains default configurations for the Two Trees Sapphire.
+This folder contains default configurations for the Two Trees Sapphire Plus V2.
+The V2 has Dual Z Axis limit switches.

-One initial configuration is provided:

-- `Sapphire Plus V2` : Standard Marlin touch UI.
-V2 has dual Z axis limit switches.
-- `Sapphire Plus V2 MKS UI` : MKS UI.
-V2 has dual Z axis limit switches.
+By default the standard Marlin Touch UI will be used.
+Enable the `SAPPHIRE_PRO_MKS_UI` option for the MKS UI.